Hamming distance

-In information theory, the Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.
-In other words, it measures the minimum number of substitutions required to change one string into the other, or the minimum number of errors that could have transformed one string into the other.
+In information theory, the Hamming distance between two strings or vectors of equal length is the number of positions at which the corresponding symbols are different.
+In other words, it measures the minimum number of substitutions required to change one string into the other, or equivalently, the minimum number of errors that could have transformed one string into the other.
 In a more general context, the Hamming distance is one of several string metrics for measuring the edit distance between two sequences.
 It is named after the American mathematician Richard Hamming.

 A major application is in coding theory, more specifically to block codes, in which the equal-length strings are vectors over a finite field.

 Definition

 The Hamming distance between two equal-length strings of symbols is the number of positions at which the corresponding symbols are different.

 Examples

 The symbols may be letters, bits, or decimal digits, among other possibilities.
 For example, the Hamming distance between: